 The Laurier-Nipissing Concurrent Education program offers students a unique experience.
-Combining the strength of Laurier Brantford’s liberal arts programming with the quality of Nipissing’s Schulich School of Education, graduates of this program are well-prepared for a career in education.
-In five years, students achieve an Honours Bachelor of Arts in Contemporary Studies and a Bachelor of Education.
+Combining the strength of Laurier's liberal arts programming with the quality of Nipissing’s Schulich School of Education, graduates of this program are well-prepared for a career in education.
+In six years, students achieve an Honours Bachelor of Arts in Society, Culture & Environment and a Bachelor of Education.

-Because it’s broad-based, the Contemporary Studies BA is the perfect degree to accompany a BEd.
+Because it’s broad-based, the Society, Culture & Environment BA is the perfect degree to accompany a BEd.
 It is not a typical discipline-based program; instead, it looks at the problems, topics and issues relevant to our world from a variety of perspectives.
 Teachers at the primary, junior or intermediate levels are required to have an understanding of a wide range of subjects, and the broader your educational background, the better prepared, more knowledgeable and more successful you will be as a teacher.

-You can combine the Contemporary Studies program with other honours programs, options or minors such as English, History, Human Rights & Human Diversity, Indigenous Studies or Psychology.
+You can combine the Society, Culture & Environment program with other honours programs, options or minors such as English, History, Human Rights & Human Diversity, Indigenous Studies or Psychology.
 Students will apply to either the Primary/Junior or Junior/Intermediate divisions.
 Upon graduation, many students pursue Additional Basic Qualification courses that certify them to teach a third division.
 All requirements of this program are completed at the Laurier-Nipissing campuses in Brantford, Ontario.

 - Practicum placements

-The Laurier-Nipissing concurrent education program gets you into the classroom sooner and for a longer period of time.
-By the time you graduate from the Laurier-Nipissing program, you will have over 20 weeks of practicum — almost double what you would receive in other education programs.
+By the time you graduate from the Laurier-Nipissing program, you will have over 20 weeks of practicum.
 Research shows that teacher candidates gain confidence from practical and varied learning experiences, which they bring to job interviews and to the classroom.
-In determining your practicum, you will have your choice of placements in public or Catholic schools in various surrounding boards in years one to three of the program.
-In fifth year, you can request a placement in any Ontario school board.
-Placements in different grades of Primary/Junior (JK–6) and Junior/Intermediate (4–10) ensure a variety of school and grade experiences by the time you graduate
+In determining your practicum, you will have your choice of placements in public or Catholic schools in various surrounding boards.
+Placements in different grades of Primary/Junior (JK–6) and Junior/Intermediate (4–10) ensure a variety of school and grade experiences by the time you graduate.